liborty/indxvec/README.md

 The methods of this trait are implemented for slices of subscripts, i.e. they take the type `&[usize]` as input (self).

 ## Release Notes (Latest First)

+**Version 0.2.0** - added set operations: `sansrepeat, member, memsearch, memsearch_indexed, unite, unite_indexed, intersect, intersect_indexed, diff, diff_indexed`.
+They are also used, with type/struct  wrappers, by crate `sets`.

 **Version 0.1.9** - added method `complindex` to trait `Indices`.